-Video Output Configurations - AVM 50 only:
+Video Output Configurations:

-The AVM 50 allows you to set four video output configurations - only Configuration 1 is needed in most cases.
-The rest can be used to match the output refresh rate to source material refresh rates, i.e. 1080p/24, 1080p/50, and 1080p/60 if your display accepts these rates, or with a secondary display that needs different settings - only one display can be used at a time in this case.
+The AVM 50v allows four processed video output configurations, or Through (section 3.6).
+In most cases, only one configuration is needed.
+The rest can be used to match the output refresh rate to source refresh rates, i.e. 1080p24, 1080p50, and 1080p60 if your display accepts these rates, or with a secondary display that needs different settings - only one display can be used at a time in this case.
 Output assignment by source is explained in section 3.6, and on-the-fly selection is explained at the end of section 4.11.